vishalsachdev/llms-text/README.md

 - `--skip-enhance`: Skip the enhancement step if you only want the basic site map

 ### Output Files
-- `llms.txt`: Basic site map with pages grouped by URL path
 - `llms-enhanced.txt`: AI-enhanced version with hierarchical structure and descriptions
+- A basic site map is generated temporarily during processing but not saved by default

 ## Maintenance Recommendations